Aiven-Open/karapace/CONTRIBUTING.md

 - Expect other clients to be interacting with the servers at the same time.

 Before running the tests make sure you have `protoc` installed. `protoc` is part of the protobuf-compiler package.
-In Fedora distributions you can install it using:
+In Fedora® distributions you can install it using:
 ```
 dnf install protobuf-compiler
 ```